The Xentara Modbus Driver v1.2

 A poll object can be either a child of a device, or of an RTU bus.
 A poll that belongs to a device can only acquire the values of channels on that device.
 A poll that belongs to an RTU bus can acquire the values of channels from all devices on that bus.

 Often, a single poll is sufficient per device.
 It is pollible, however, to define multiple polls for a device.
-This allows you to schedule the polls differentle, polling some values at higher intervals than others.
+This allows you to schedule the polls differently, polling some values at higher intervals than others.

 execute | Executes the poll and updates the values of the attached channels. |